quarkus-qe/quarkus-openshift-test-suite/README.md

 These resources are deployed _before_ the test application is deployed, and are also undeployed _after_ the test application is undeployed.
 This annotation is `@Repeatable`, so you can include it more than once.

+### Running tests in ephemeral namespaces

+By default, the test framework expects that the user is logged into an OpenShift project, and that project is used for all tests.

+If you start the tests with `-Dts.use-ephemeral-namespaces`, the test framework will create an ephemeral namespace for each test.
+After the test is finished, the ephemeral namespace is automatically dropped.

+The ephemeral namespaces are named `ts-<unique suffix>`, where the unique suffix is 10 random `a-z` characters.

+### Retaining resources on failure

+When the test finishes, all deployed resources are deleted.
+Sometimes, that's not what you want: if the test fails, you might want all the OpenShift resources to stay intact, so that you can investigate the problem.
+To do that, run the tests with `-Dts.retain-on-failure`.

+This works with and without ephemeral namespaces, but note that if you're not using ephemeral namespaces, all the tests run in a single namespace.
+In such case, when you enable retaining resources on test failure, it's best to only run a single test.

 ### TODO

 There's a lot of possible improvements that haven't been implemented yet.